mindprotectionkit/immunity-core/README.md

 We want to protect cloud services from adversaries of any kind.
 Gouvernments should not be able to steal our data from clouds.
 Immunity Core is an important tool to fulfill this mission.

-#Principles
+#Security

+Immunity Core integrates the following seurity-features.

++ No keyboard/mouse at runtime.
-+ Design to be small
++

-+ Very limited number of packages
+#Project Principles

-+ Read-Only Deployment
++ Simplicity
-+ Deployment-Stages
++ Security
-+ Boot from Disk-Drive
++ As-small-as-possible
++ Deploy read only

 #Documentation